This article will detail the templates available for Square connectors.

 - Square Balance - This Debit is the clearing account for the total collected from credit cards before fees.
 It should map to an asset account which will be zeroed out by the square deposit journal entry.

-- Square Cash Balance - This Debit is a tender account and is the value of the total collected from cash.
-You can map this to the standard Undeposited Funds account to use the Bank Deposits window in QuickBooks.
+- Square Cash Balance - This is a tender account is the value of the total collected from cash.
+It should map to an other current asset account.

 - Square Other Tender Balance - This Debit is a tender account is the value of the total collected from other tender types.
 It should map to an other current asset account.